QuentinRa/blog.quentinra.dev/special/cesim/index.md

 * save your money by reducing costs / report them for the next period
 * invest for the next period

-Things like these can be taken into consideration
+You can take these into consideration

 * permanent staff
   * don't take too much of them otherwise you will pay a lot each winter for nothing